dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

         FontSize="24" />
 ```

 The `StaticResource` markup extension is always delimited with curly braces, and includes the dictionary key.
 The name `StaticResource` distinguishes it from `DynamicResource`, which .NET MAUI also supports. `DynamicResource` is for dictionary keys associated with values that might change at runtime, while `StaticResource` accesses elements from the dictionary just once when the elements on the page are constructed.
-Whenever the XAML parser encounters a `StaticResource` markup extension, it searches up the visual tree and uses the first `ResourceDictionary` it encounters containing that key.
+Whenever the XAML parser encounters a `StaticResource` markup extension, it searches up the visual tree and uses the first <xref:Microsoft.Maui.Controls.ResourceDictionary> it encounters containing that key.

 It’s necessary to store doubles in the dictionary for the `BorderWidth`, `Rotation`, and `FontSize` properties.
 XAML conveniently defines tags for common data types like `x:Double` and `x:Int32`: